graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-05/papers/2024-05-31-multi-token-prediction.md

 ### The key idea

 Large language models are usually trained using the next-token prediction loss.
 The authors propose training the model to predict *multiple* tokens at a time instead, while still generating a single token at a time at inference as usual.
-By training models up to 13B parameter in size, they show that this can lead to models with better performance, particularly at coding tasks.
+By training models up to 13B parameters in size, they show that this can lead to models with better performance, particularly at coding tasks.

 <img src="{{ page.image_dir | append: 'figure_1.png' | relative_url }}" alt="Overview of multi-token prediction.">